pranjalshrestha/Flight_Price_Analysis/README.md

 # Flight_Price_Analysis

 ### Overview
 As students at Centre College with a passion for travel but limited budgets, we aimed to identify the cheapest travel times, destinations, and airlines.
-We analyzed flight data from NYC to Paris and Moscow for February, March, and April 2022 to answer:
+We analyzed flight data from NYC to Paris and Moscow for February, March, and April 2022 using **R** to answer:

 1. **When is it cheapest to fly?**
 2. **Is it cheaper to fly to Paris or Moscow?**